leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 result = re.search(r"id=((\w+-?)+)", tournamentUrl)
 tournament_id = result.group(1)

-# Visit the tournament's detail page
-# Check the code base for the abstraction method)
+# Visit the tournament's detail page (check the code base for the abstraction method)
 # The method does the navigational thing with selenium discussed for the first page

 soup = globals.goToUrl('https://www.toernooi.nl{}', tournament_urls[index])